-We had an amended loan agreement for the Sundial Assisted Living property located in Redding, California, with Healthcare Financial Solutions, LLC ("HFS") that was terminated on April 24, 2019 as the loan was refinanced with a HUD-insured loan through Orix Real Estate Capital, LLC (formerly known as Lancaster Pollard Mortgage Company).
-The monthly payments consisted of interest plus approximately \$5,000 of cash loan guarantee payments, which was held in a cash loan guarantee fund.
-As of March 31, 2019 and December 31, 2018, the total amount in the cash loan guarantee fund was approximately \$125,000 and \$105,000, respectively, and was included in restricted cash in our condensed consolidated balance sheet.
+We had an amended loan agreement for the Sundial Assisted Living property located in Redding, California, with Healthcare Financial Solutions, LLC ("HFS") that was terminated on April 24, 2019 as the loan was refinanced with a HUD-insured loan ("HUD Redding Loan") through Orix Real Estate Capital, LLC (formerly and also known as Lancaster Pollard Mortgage Company).
+See below under Lancaster Pollard Mortgage Company, LLC for further information regarding the HUD Redding Loan.

-See table above listing loans payable for further information as of March 31, 2019 and December 31, 2018.
+See table above listing loans payable for further information as of December 31, 2018.